 The description of empathy as innumerate fits the notion of an emotional heuristic (e.g., Slovic, Finucane, Peters, & MacGregor, 2007).
 Although some definitions and aspects of empathy may involve deliberation (e.g. perspective-taking; Davis, 1983), we focus on the emotional reactions associated with an urge to relieve the suffering of someone else (see also Batson et al., 1981; Singer & Klimecki, 2014).
 In this sense, empathy is fast and spontaneous, and also evident in species with limited analytic abilities (Preston & de Waal, 2002).
 Like other spontaneous mental processes, empathic reactions are prone to cognitive biases (Bloom, 2016).

 Perhaps the clearest bias is that empathy for a particular person’s distress leaves one insensitive to the number of people that can be helped.
 There is strong evidence that people offer more aid to specific, identifiable victims than anonymous, statistical victims (called the identified victim effect; see e.g., Kogut & Ritov, 2005; Lee & Feeley, 2016; Small, Loewenstein, & Slovic, 2007).
 However, empathy toward one person may still benefit other people sharing the identified victim’s situation.
-In Bloom’s (2016) analogy the question is whether empathy is highly focused (a laser beam pointed at one person) or a more diffuse flashlight, focused on one person but partially highlighting others as well.
+Similar to Bloom’s (2016) analogy of a spotlight, we ask whether empathy is like a laser beam directed at one person only, or alternatively, like a diffuse flashlight focused on one person but partially highlighting others as well.

-Identified victim effects clearly benefit the highlighted individuals (for a meta-analysis, see Lee & Feeley, 2016), while benefits for others remain unclear.
+Identified victim effects clearly benefit the highlighted individuals (for a meta-analysis, see Lee & Feeley, 2016), but benefits for others remain unclear.
 For instance, Small et al. (2007) described how “any money that you donate will go to Rokia [the identified victim]” (p.
 152), while Kogut and Ritov (2005) asked whether participants “were willing to contribute money to save the victim(s) lives” (p.
 160).
 Two studies focused on donations not earmarked for the identified victim have generated mixed results (see Erlandsson, Björklund, and Bäckström, 2015; Lesner & Rasmussen, 2014).
 Those studies also involved hypothetical giving, or relied entirely on previous donors as participants, which complicates the generalizability of the findings (see also next heading).

 The notion that empathy is innumerate also informs discussions about rational and effective helping behaviors.
 If empathy is innumerate it should not only be insensitive to the numbers of victims, but to any numerical information – such as the proportion of a charity’s revenue that goes to its programs (henceforth efficiency), and the ultimate outcomes these programs yield (henceforth effectiveness).